-Zelensky slams Russian ‘barbarism’ following attack on Odesa hours after grain deal
+Zelensky slams Russian ‘barbarism’ after attack on Odesa hours after grain deal

-Zelensky condemns Russian ‘barbarism’ following attack on Odesa hours after grain deal
+Zelensky condemns Russian ‘barbarism’ after attack on Odesa hours after grain deal

 ‘This apparent Russian barbarism brings us even closer to obtaining the very weapons we need for our victory’